1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Dependency Injection.md

 }
 ```

-The configuration is loaded using a single function ():
+The configuration is loaded using a single function (the following example uses `koanf` to load configuration from defaults, configuration file and environment variables):

 ```go
 func Provide() Config {